dakom/rust-bunnymark/README.md

 # What is it?

-A Rust/WASM/WebGL bunny bouncing test, for comparing to [PIXI](https://www.goodboydigital.com/pixijs/bunnymark/)
+A Rust/WASM/WebGL bunny bouncing test, built on [awsm](http://github.com/dakom/awsm/), for comparing to [PIXI](https://www.goodboydigital.com/pixijs/bunnymark/)

-Uses [awsm](http://github.com/dakom/awsm/) for the wasm/webgl bridge

 # How to start?